 Tenant Protections: Protect tenants’ rights, improve living conditions in rental housing, and ensure renters can fully participate in community life.

-More than half of In Minneapolis’ nearly 420,000 51 percent of residents rent their housing.
-Renters in Minneapolis are also more likely to be people of color and indigenous people and to have lower incomes.
+In Minneapolis nearly 51 percent of residents rent their housing.
+Renters in Minneapolis are also more likely to be people of color and indigenous people.
 Increased rents, decreased or stagnant incomes and the loss of affordable housing units have challenged many residents in their search for affordable housing, and have put many renters at risk of living in housing that may not be decent, affordable, healthy or safe.
 These factors also put renters at greater risk of eviction, which exacerbates housing instability.

 Ensuring long-term housing stability is essential to the success of the city and its residents.
-This requires investments in rental housing quality, affordability, and access,.
-In addition, and investments in resident's ability to protect their civil rights and support every individual’s aids in their ability to overcome housing barriers by improving , to access to safe, decent, and affordable housing; supporting their ability, and to participate fully in community life.
+This requires investments in rental housing quality, affordability, and access.
+In addition, investments in resident's ability to protect their civil rights aids in their ability to overcome housing barriers by improving access to safe, decent, and affordable housing; supporting their ability to participate fully in community life.

 The City is actively working to strengthen protections for tenants.
 There are barriers under state statute to certain types of tenant protection initiatives.
 However, the City will continue to engage with stakeholders to determine how tenant protections can be enhanced at the local level.